 I currently hold positions in 33 publicly traded stocks.
 The majority of my portfolio consists of dividend paying stocks.
 I do keep 10 percent of my portfolio cash for speculative stocks that may or may not pay dividends.
 If you’re interested in seeing my monthly dividend income, visit my dividend income page.

-The market value as of August 4, 2016 of my IRAs, Roth IRAs and Investment Accounts is $164,600. with an additional $61,000 in cash which is parked in my IRA for future investment or for selling cash secured puts.
+The market value as of October 30th, 2016 of my IRAs, Roth IRAs and Investment Accounts is $184,779.
+An additional $56,000 in cash is parked in my IRA and personal retirement account for future investment or for selling cash secured puts.

 * I update the chart below a few times throughout each month as purchases and sales are executed.
 The chart market value may not align with my previous month end values.

 My 401K and Roth 401k balances as of October 30th, 2016 totaled $47,422.17. $10,922.83 is allocated to my self-directed retirement brokerage account and accounted for in my portfolio above.
 The remaining funds are held in my employer 401k and Roth 401k plans.
 My actual 401k and Roth 401k balance is $36,499.34

 I like to try new online savings tools.
 I’m currently testing two popular services, Acorns and Digit.

 I also using Acorns last year on July 14th, 2015.
 I’m testing Acorns out so I can write an honest blog review about the service.So far, I really like using Acorns.
 Acorns allows customers to round-up every transaction in their attached accounts.
 I have mine setup to round up every transaction to the nearest dollar.
 I also have every ATM withdrawal set to a $1 round-up.
 Recently, I’ve also setup weekly $50 additions to Acorns.
 My account total as of 10-30-2016 is $1,938